JMSLab/xtevent/README.md

 ### Updates
 * **Version 2.0.0 (24jun2022)**:
     - Add `impute` option for imputing missing values in the policy variable according to several available rules.
 See the help file to know more about the available imputation rules.
-    - The option `nonstaggered` has been depreciated and then in the default estimation there is no imputation of the endpoints.
-Instead, you can choose any of the imputation rules in the `impute` option.
+    - The option `nonstaggered` has been depreciated.
+The default option is now not to impute missing values or endpoints.
+You should now choose any of the imputation rules in the `impute` option.
+To get results using imputation consistent with staggered adoption, as in version 1.0.0 you should use `impute(stag)`.
     - Now the option `trend` allows for trend adjustment by either OLS or GMM.
     - Fixed several bugs present in version 1.0.0
-    - See [here](https://github.com/JMSLab/xtevent/releases/tag/v2.0.0)  for the whole list of updates.
+    - See [here](https://github.com/JMSLab/xtevent/releases/tag/v2.0.0)  for the complete update list.
 -----------

 ### Installation